 In this presentation, you will learn the good, bad and ugly of vehicle technology and the impact on the collision-repair process.
 Topics include changes in Vehicle Construction Materials and will cover OEM construction methods and materials as well as understanding today’s repairability issues.
 In the Advanced Driver Assistance Systems (ADAS) section, Tom will cover system operation and part locations, sensor inputs and outputs, pre- and post-repair scan discovery, determining when calibrations are needed and equipment needs.
 During the Effects on the Repair section, you will learn about damage analysis implications, structural measuring and calibration requirements.
 Finally, during the section on Financial Impact of Vehicle Technology, you will learn about increased vehicle repairable volumes and reduced severity and increased cycle times.

-Generation Z – Move Over Millennials, Gen Z is Here – Wednesday and Thursday
+Generation Z – Move Over Millennials, Gen Z is Here – Wednesday

 (Audience: All attendees)